20 people found this helpful

-Luckily, if you know how to clean aluminium properly, it can take on a whole new lease of life, however battle-hardened it might be.
-Whether you want to know how to clean aluminium pots or if you want to know how to polish aluminium furniture, you’re in the right place.
+If you know how to clean aluminium properly, it can take on a whole new lease of life, however well-loved it might be.
+Whether you want to know how to clean aluminium pots, how to remove oxidation from aluminium, or how to polish aluminium furniture, you’re in the right place.
+In this article, we’re going to dive into the following:

 Tip

-When trying a new homemade cleaning method on aluminium test it out on a small, inconspicuous area first, to ensure it doesn’t have any adverse effects.
+When trying a new homemade cleaning method on aluminium, be sure to test it out on a small, inconspicuous area first, to ensure it doesn’t have any adverse effects.

 1. How to clean aluminium sinks